ZeFish/hass_mood_controller/README.md

 ### Area Locking

 The system includes a locking mechanism to prevent mood changes in sensitive areas.
-If an `input_boolean.area_id_lock` is `on`, any `mood_set` call that targets a group of areas will automatically exclude the locked area.
+If an `input_boolean.[area_id]_lock` is `on`, any `mood_set` call that targets a group of areas will automatically exclude the locked area.

+> [!TIP]
-A call made _specifically_ to that single locked area will still go through.
+> A call made _specifically_ to that single locked area will still go through.
 This is the desired behavior for in-room controls, allowing someone in a locked room to still adjust their own lights.

 ### Performance Optimization

 To ensure fast execution, `script.mood_set` intelligently groups areas by their required mood and preset combination.
 If 4 rooms need `Morning/default` and 1 room needs `Morning/off`, the script doesn't make 5 individual calls.
 It makes two optimized calls: